usman359/inlights-assesment/README.md

 # Instagram Dashboard with Supabase Integration

-This project implements an Instagram Dashboard using the Instagram Graph API and Supabase.
+This project implements an Instagram Dashboard using the Instagram Graph API and Supabase as a backend service.
 It allows users to fetch their Instagram posts, save them to a database, and upload new posts to Instagram.

 ## Features